-Along with choosing a suitable platform for IoT in the warehouse, you will also need to look into IoT analytic capabilities.
+Along with choosing a suitable platform for IoT in the warehouse, you will also need to look into IoT analytics capabilities.

-IoT analytics means the application of data analytics tools and methods to analyze and make sense of large volumes of collected data – remember, sensory devices will be collecting data (status, events, etc.) in real-time.
-Here, lies the power of IoT in warehouse and distribution center operations.
+IoT analytics means the application of data analytics tools and methods to analyze and make sense of large volumes of collected data – remember, sensory devices will be collecting data (status, events, etc.) in real time.
+Herein lies the power of IoT in warehouse and distribution center operations.

-Data analytics hold a very crucial place in the IoT scheme of things.
-Not only will it help you analyze large volumes of data generated by your IoT ecosystem, but will also structure all the unstructured data to help you make sense of it.
+Data analytics holds a crucial place in the IoT scheme of things.
+Not only will it help you analyze large volumes of data generated by your IoT ecosystem, but it will also structure all the unstructured data to help you make sense of it.

 Remember, every component within the ecosystem will generate large volumes of data, so organizing it is critical to make it meaningful and useful.
 Without proper organization of all the generated information, warehouse managers and other decision makers will not be able to understand it and take actions to drive efficiency within the warehouse.

-Down the line, IoT data analytics is the very tool that helps you drive efficiency and profitability by understanding in detail operational inefficiencies and allowing you to put effective solutions that will yield tangible operational efficiencies.
+Down the line, IoT data analytics is the very tool that will help you drive efficiency and profitability by understanding in detail operational inefficiencies and allowing you to implement effective solutions that will yield tangible operational efficiencies.

-Creating a smart warehouse with IoT is no longer a hype.
-This technology is already making inroad into many warehouses and distribution centers across the world.
-There is no doubt that IoT in warehouse is on its way to becoming a reality.
+Creating a smart warehouse with IoT is no longer hype.
+This technology is already making inroads into many warehouses and distribution centers across the world.
+There is no doubt that IoT in warehouses is on its way to becoming a reality.